Last updated on

 - Phone: +44 (0)20 7440 8888

 In criminal cases, many defendants will have the benefit of a representation order and receive publicly funded assistance (Legal Aid).
-In such cases, a defendant will need to instruct a solicitor who will liaise with Chambers to ensure the best representation is provided.
+In such cases, a defendant will need to instruct a solicitor who will liaise with Charlie.
 If a defendant is publicly funded but makes a contribution towards that funding, their solicitor will be able to assist if issues arise concerning the level of that contribution.

-For clients who wish to instruct me without public funding (privately paying clients), the clerks are happy to discuss the most appropriate way of structuring payment of fees.
+For clients who wish to instruct Charlie without public funding (privately paying clients), he is happy to discuss the most appropriate way of structuring payment of fees.
 Fees can be structured in a number of ways, including:

 - Fixed fee for the entire case